 Key Points

-Most (80%) patients with PSC have IBD, usually ulcerative colitis, and many have autoantibodies.
+Most (60 to 90%) patients with PSC have IBD, usually ulcerative colitis, and many have autoantibodies.

 Suspect PSC if patients, particularly those with inflammatory bowel disease, have an unexplained cholestatic pattern of abnormalities in liver tests.

-Exclude extrahepatic biliary obstruction by ultrasonography, then do MRCP (or, as a second choice, ERCP).
+Exclude extrahepatic biliary obstruction by ultrasound, then perform MRCP.

 Monitor patients with periodic liver testing, screen regularly for gallbladder cancer and cholangiocarcinoma, and treat symptoms and complications (eg, ERCP to evaluate and treat dominant strictures).